New Zealand Campaign Medals - The New Zealand Operational Service Medal

 The NZOSM was issued unengraved until 30 June 2009, except for the NZOSMs for those who had died on operational service.
 From 1 July 2009 all NZOSMs have been issued engraved on the bottom rim.
 For military personnel, the recipient's service number, rank, initials, surname, and corps / Service are engraved.
 These details are as at the date of the operational service which qualifies him or her for the NZOSM.

-Note: Recipients of unengraved NZOSMs should contact the Medals Office if they wish their NZOSM to be engraved.
+Note: Recipients of unengraved NZOSMs should contact New Zealand Defence Force Personnel Archives and Medals if they wish their NZOSM to be engraved.
 The best opportunity to have your NZOSM engraved is when you need to add another medal (such as the New Zealand Defence Service Medal) to your mounted medal group.

 About the ribbon